tenable/terrascan-action/README.md

 # Terrascan GitHub Action
-This action runs Terrascan, a static code analyzer for infrastructure as code(IaC).
-Terrascan currently supports scanning of Terraform, CloudFormation, Kubernetes, Helm, or Kustomize files for security best practices.
+This action runs Terrascan, a static code analyzer for infrastructure as code(IaC) security best practices.
+It supports displaying the results of the scan in the GitHub repository's Security tab, when the `sarif_upload` input variable is set to true.

 ## Inputs
 ### `iac_type`